futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-17-CSS-Grid/readme.md

 ### `place-items`

-place-items shorthand property allows you to align items along both the block and inline directions at once (i.e. the align-items and justify-items properties) in a relevant layout system such as Grid or Flexbox.
-If the second value is not set, the first value is also used for it.

-If the place-items property has two values:

-place-items: start center;
-align-items property value is 'start' justify-items property value is 'center'
-If the place-items property has one value:

-place-items: end;
-align-items and justify-items property values are both 'end'
+place-items `sets` both the `align-items` and `justify-items` properties in a single declaration.

+Values:

+`<align-items>` / `<justify-items>` –  first value sets align-items, the second value justify-items.
+If the second value is omitted, the first value is assigned to both properties.

 ```css
 #container {